DataDog/datadog-ci-azure-devops/README.md

       PASSWORD=$(StagingPassword)
 ```

-### Example task using a global configuration override with `configPath`
+### Example task using a global configuration file with `configPath`

-This task overrides the path to the global `datadog-ci.config.json` file.
+By default, the path to the global configuration file is `datadog-ci.json`.
+You can override this path with the `config_path` input.

 ```yaml
 - task: SyntheticsRunTests@1